Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 #  Importing from Microsoft Excel (Office 2016+, iOS, web)

-This add-in works with Microsoft Excel 2016+, Excel in the cloud (via a web browser), Excel on iPad OS.
+This add-in works with Microsoft Excel 2016+, Excel in the cloud (via a web browser), and Excel on iPad OS.
 The add-in lets you import or export data to and from any product in your SpiraTest, SpiraTeam, or SpiraPlan application.

 **The add-in works for:**

 1. Requirements
 2. Releases
 3. Incidents
 4. Tasks
 5. Test cases with their Test steps
 6. Test sets
 7. Risks
+8. Components <sup>1</sup>
+9. Folders <sup>1</sup>
+10. Custom Lists and Values <sup>1</sup>

-In legacy versions of this add-in you need to download a static excel template to help make sure you enter data into it in the correct way.

-This add-in dynamically creates the sheet headers and cell validation based off of the artifact and product you select.
+In legacy versions of this add-in, you needed to download a static excel template to help make sure you enter data into it in the correct way.
+However, this new add-in dynamically creates the sheet headers and cell validation based on the artifact and product you select.

+<small><sup>1</sup> Requires system administrator credentials</small>

 ## Installation